Archived Spotlight Information

 Copies of the FAIR newsletter can also be viewed by clicking the link below.

 Do you think your organisation might be interested in carrying out a user-led review of a service you provide to disabled people?
 If so, SAIF would love to hear from you.
-Please contact Steve Harvey or Joanne Martin on 0141 226 5261 or at info@saifscotland.org.uk.
+Please contact Steve Harvey, Joanne Martin or Susan Burn on 0141 226 5261 or at .

 January 2008